-NATIONAL REGULATORY REGIME SUMMARY APPLICABILITY TO THE PROJECT after which a permit needs to be issued before the findings can be disturbed.
+NATIONAL REGULATORY REGIME SUMMARY APPLICABILITY TO THE PROJECT National Heritage Council after which a heritage permit needs to be issued findings to the National Heritage Council after which a permit needs to be issued before the findings can be disturbed.
 Soil Conservation Act No.76 of 1969 Makes provision for the prevention and control of soil erosion and the protection, improvement and the conservation, improvement and manner of use of the soil and vegetation.
 Taken into consideration during the design of the works to be undertaken on the EPL site.
 Measures in the EMP sets out methods to avoid soil erosion.
 Radiation Protection & Waste Disposal Regulations (No 221 of 2011) This Regulations makes provision for proponents to prepare and implement a Radiation Management Plan, commensurate with the activities of operations.
 The proposed project should take into consideration the requirements that are stipulated in both the Act and its Regulations, the Radiation Protection and Waste Disposal Regulations.
 Measures in the EMP sets out methods to comply with the Regulations, specifically waste disposal during exploration.